 You’ve probably accepted the fact that you can’t live without your smartphone, even if it is an extra expense on top of your other bills.
 Of course, if you use your phone wisely, it could turn out to be a great investment.
 Check out these five ways your smart phone can actually help you save money.

-Saving on those late fees (not to mention preventing your credit score from tanking) is a great way to get more bang for your smartphone buck.
+Saving on those charges and late fees (not to mention preventing your credit score from tanking) is a great way to get more bang for your smartphone buck.

 How many times have you been out shopping and see what you think is a good deal, but then end up kicking yourself when you find out it was cheaper somewhere else?
 Sure, you can return it, but who wants that hassle?
 With comparison shopping apps, you can check the prices of items online or in other stores simply by scanning in the bar code, snapping a photo, or typing in the item’s name.
 Some good ones to try include PriceGrabber and ShopSavvy.

 If you’re on a cell phone plan with limited data and don’t want to go over your allotment, you can start using text and chat apps to avoid overage fees.
 The same goes for when you’re traveling abroad, or want to speak to someone in a different country.
 Viber, Skype and WhatsApp are good free services, and you may never pay extra for a regular phone call again.

 Turns out your smartphone really is pretty smart when it comes to saving money.

 What are your favorite ways to use your phone to save money?